 Student Commission Member

-The 2020 Student Nominating Committee will be accepting applications for the next Student Commission Member position beginning in February 2020.
-The committee will select student nominees from which the Governor will make an appointment to the Commission.
+The Student Nominating Committee will make the final recommendations to the Governor's office to make the final appointment.
 The appointee will serve on the Commission beginning July 1, 2020 until June 30, 2022.

 Faculty Commission Member

-The 2019 Faculty Nominating Committee is now accepting applications for the next Faculty Commission Member position.
-The Committee will select faculty nominees from which the Governor will make an appointment to the Commission.
-The appointee will serve on the Commission beginning July 1, 2019 until June 30, 2021.
+The 2021 Faculty Nominating Committee will be accepting applications for the next Faculty Commission Member position beginning in February 2021.
+The committee will select nominees from which the Governor will make an appointment to the Commission.
+The appointee will serve on the Commission beginning July 1, 2021 until June 30, 2023.